lombardpress/lombardpress-schema/docs/critical.md

 ##### Example 2

-A scribe wrote "in nomine Patri et Spiritus Sancti", but a later hand (#L1) realized the mistake and added the missing phrase "Filii et" above the line.
+In this example, a scribe wrote "in nomine Patri et Spiritus Sancti", but a later hand (#L1) realized the mistake and added the missing phrase "Filii et" above the line.

 ```xml
 in nomine Patri et